 Every Wednesday markets are set up around the Fortezza Medicea area.
 There is a huge variety ranging from clothing and accessories, shoes, household goods, and food.
 The best time to visit is in the morning, but it can get quite busy, with both locals and visitors all searching for bargains.

 Eating gelato should be something to do in every Italian town!
 We found a great place in Siena behind the Duomo that is worth a visit.
 La Vecchia Latteria had a line out the door so we figured it must be good.
 Prices were on the lower end of the scale, with 2 scoops in a cup costing us €2.
 I chose my favourite stracciatella (chocolate chip) and a new one, nicciola, which turned out to be hazelnut.
 Both were extremely smooth, and possibly the best I have tried in Italy so far!

-There are quite a few museums to choose from.
-The Museo Civico is one of three housed in the Palzzo Pubblico and is a showcase for local Siena artworks.
-It is particularly well known for it’s frescos.
+There are quite a few museums to choose from when you are looking for what to do in Siena.
+The Museo Civico (or Civic Museum) is one of three housed in the Palazzo Pubblico and is a showcase for local Siena artworks.
+It is particularly well known for its frescos including the “Bad and the Good Government” by Ambrogio Lorenzetti.
 It is also possible while here to climb the steps up the Torre del Mangia to get a stunning view of the surrounding countryside.

 Another option is the Santa Maria della Scala which is housed in an old hospital building originally treating pilgrims and the poor.

 There are many different combinations of tickets that can be bought if you wish to see more than one museum, so keep this in mind when considering where to go.
-One option is the Siena Pass, but there are other combinations on sale at the ticket offices.
+One option is the OPA SI Pass, but there are other combinations on sale at the ticket offices.

 Looking for accomodation in Siena?